Anatomy Drawing Workshop

 National Institute of Health

 Anatomical imagery reveals as much about the outer world as it does the inner self.
 Over the centuries anatomy has become a visual vocabulary of realism.
-What happens beneath the skin is mysterious, fearful, amazing.
+What happens beneath the skin is mysterious, fearful, and amazing.
 In antiquity, the body's internal structure was the subject of speculation, fantasy, and some study, but there were few efforts to represent it in pictures.
-The invention of the printing press in the fifteenth century—and the cascade of print technologies that followed—helped to inspire a new spectacular science of anatomy, and new spectacular visions of the body.
+The invention of the printing press in the fifteenth century—and the cascade of print technologies that followed—helped to inspire a new spectacular science of anatomy and new spectacular visions of the body.

 The History of Anatomical Drawing: How Illustrations Revolutionized Science by Silvia Laboreo